-Greg Dean has been teaching stand-up comedy longer than anyone in the world.
+Greg Dean has been teaching stand up comedy longer than anyone in the world.

-Some thirty plus years ago, in the midst of a very successful career (Saturday Night Live, Ringling Bros Circus clown and ringmaster, Comedy Store paid regular, his own improve troupe with Andy Garcia), he got the urge to be a stand-up comedy teacher and teach others how to succeed in stand-up.
+Some thirty plus years ago, in the midst of a very successful career (Saturday Night Live, Ringling Bros Circus clown and ringmaster, Comedy Store paid regular, his own improve troupe with Andy Garcia), he got the urge to be a stand up comedy teacher and teach others how to succeed in stand-up.

 But there was one minor problem: Greg discovered that comedy had no basic technique.
-So he began to identify the principles, techniques, and skills used by comedy writers and funny people, out of which he created a comprehensive system for teaching stand-up comedy.
+So he began to identify the principles, techniques, and skills used by comedy writers and funny people, out of which he created a comprehensive system for teaching stand up comedy.

 Since then, the Greg Dean Comedy System has launched the careers of countless comedy greats, such as Whoopi Goldberg, Anthony Jeselnik, Sherri Sheppard, Sean Carrigan (Young and the Restless), as well as helping “normal people” find their “inner funny” and learn how better to express their sense of humor.

-Not only has Greg been recognized as “Best Comedy Teacher” by his peers, but he’s also known as “the stand-up comedy teacher’s teacher” – his techniques are used by nearly every other stand-up comedy teacher in the field.
+Not only has Greg been recognized as “Best Comedy Teacher” by his peers, but he’s also known as “the stand up comedy teacher’s teacher” – his techniques are used by nearly every other stand up comedy teacher in the field.

-A note from Greg Dean about how he became a stand-up comedy teacher.
+A note from Greg Dean about how he became a stand up comedy teacher.

-When I became a stand-up comedy teacher back in 1982, I had a curriculum even then.
+When I became a stand up comedy teacher back in 1982, I had a curriculum even then.
 It was a short book with ideas I’d accumulated from other books on comedy, acting classes, and my own experiences of performing comedy.

 This sent me into a crisis.
 If I couldn’t espouse my opinion, then what was I to teach?
 So began my 30 plus year trek to uncover and document the fundamentals of joke writing and performing stand-up comedy.
-As a stand-up comedy teacher, I knew how to write jokes, rewrite jokes, arrange routines, so I asked myself, “What how do I do in my mind with write a joke?
+As a stand up comedy teacher, I knew how to write jokes, rewrite jokes, arrange routines, so I asked myself, “What how do I do in my mind with write a joke?
 How do I know how to rewrite a joke?
 What am I doing when I arrange a routine?
 To answer these questions I had to dig into my own creative processes to identify the actual techniques, write them out and then teach them to see if the student would apply each technique and get the results I had gotten.
-My real journey to become an actual stand-up comedy teacher had begun.
+My real journey to become an actual stand up comedy teacher had begun.

-As a stand-up comedy teacher, I began with joke structure.
+As a stand up comedy teacher, I began with joke structure.
 I spent years reading and thinking about how information moved through the human mind to create jokes.
 I began with the model from Aristotle and Socrates that humor was based on expectation and surprise.
 As I thought about expectation, I realized that expectation was a result.
-What was my mind doing that caused me to expect something.
+What was my mind doing that caused me to expect something?
 Some months later, I realized that I was making assumptions and by accepting them as true, I had created my own expectations.

-Jokes being based on assumptions was my first big breakthrough.
+Jokes being based on assumptions were my first big breakthrough.
 The function of setups was to cause the audience to make bogus assumptions, so then the punch could contradict those expectations with a surprise. .
 From there I discovered the mechanisms for creating the ideas for punches, the reinterpretation.
 The surprise was created by having a different meaning of something from the setup.

 As year or so later, I realized there was something between the setup’s assumptions and the punch’s surprise.
 This was the connector.
 It was one thing with at least two interpretations.
 This is how the twist in jokes is created: two interpretations of one thing.
 My model of joke structure was coming together.

-Thanks for listening, Greg Dean – Stand-Up Comedy Teacher.
+Thanks for listening, Greg Dean – Stand Up Comedy Teacher.